Why are babies prone to choking?

-Babies’ and toddlers’ airways are tiny and vulnerable to obstruction.
+Babies’ and toddlers’ airways are tiny and vulnerable to obstruction -- plus they put everything in their mouths!
 Choking occurs when something lodges in a child’s airway and blocks the flow of oxygen.

 Food is the most common cause of choking episodes in young kids.
 Babies need to learn how to chew and swallow effectively, and it’s not at all unusual for a baby to cram more food into her mouth than she can handle.